tpalit98/Raspberry-Pi-Morse-Code/README.md

 # Raspberry-Pi-Morse-Code

 This is a project using the Raspberry Pi and an LED to display morse code.

+The Raspberry Pi 3 Model B was used and the operating system used was Raspbian.

+A circuit was made on the breadboard using GPIO port 8, the LED, a resistor, GPIO port 6, and two M/F jumper wires.

 The morse code conventions used are from http://morsecode.scphillips.com/morse2.html